GCheung55/Neuro/README.md

 ToDo
 ----
-* Add a builder
 * Add a Router mechanism
-* Add a Sync mechanism
+* Add a basic View Class